 [R-6.15.6.2-003] The MCX Service Emergency Alert shall contain the following information: Location information, MCX Service User ID, Functional Alias, Criteria for determining list of participants, available MCX Services, additional information related to the alert, and the user's Mission Critical Organization name.

-[R-6.15.6.2-004] The MCX Service shall provide a mechanism for the initiator of an MCX Service Ad hoc Group Emergency Alert to request that the list of participants is to be determined and updated by the MCX Service system using pre-defined criteria.
+[R-6.15.6.2-004] The MCX Service shall provide a mechanism for the initiator of an MCX Service Ad hoc Group Emergency Alert to request that the list of participants is to be determined and updated by the MCX Service system using pre-defined criteria

 [R-6.15.6.2-005] The MCX Service Ad hoc Group Emergency Alert shall be distributed to the list of participants determined by the MCX Service system.

+[R-6.15.6.2-005a] When the list of participants is determined and updated by the MCX Service system, the MCX Service shall provide notifications to the relevant participants and authorized users.

 [R-6.15.6.2-006] The MCX Service shall support MCX Service Ad hoc Group Emergency Alert cancellation by authorized MCX Users.